compulim/generator-azure-web-app/ROADBLOCKS.md

 We originally, put `app.js` under `/lib/`.

-* `iisnode` consumes the `iisnode.yml` at the same directory level of the entrypoint as specified by `package.json/scripts.start`, thus, at `/lib/iisnode.yml`
+* `iisnode` consumes the `iisnode.yml` at the same directory level of the entrypoint as specified by `package.json/scripts.start`, thus, it read `iisnode.yml` from `/lib/`
 * But Project Kudu will only update `/iisnode.yml` at the project root
+  * Project Kudu update only if `package.json/engines/nodejs` is set, which in our case, we do

-Thus, if we put `app.js` under `/lib/`, the `iisnode.yml` updated by Project Kudu will not be consumed by iisnode.
+Thus, if we put `app.js` under `/lib/`, Project Kudu will not able to update `/lib/iisnode.yml`.

 ### Workaround

 We put a thin entrypoint at `/index.js` and it points to `/lib/app.js`.
+Thus, we can put `iisnode.yml` at root level instead of under `/lib/`.